-HIKE TO: Strawberry Peak TRAIL: Mountaineer's Route from Colby Canyon MILES: 6.46 miles out and back TIME: 2:47 hrs up, 2:17 hrs down DATE I WENT: 12/20/20 DIFFICULTY: moderate ELEVATION: 6165ft ELEVATION GAIN: 2684 ft PARKING PERMIT: yes LOCATION: Angeles National Forest
+HIKE TO: Strawberry Peak TRAIL: Mountaineer's Route from Colby Canyon MILES: 6.46 miles out and back TIME: 2:47 hrs up, 2:17 hrs down DATE I WENT: 12/20/20 DIFFICULTY: moderate - difficult ELEVATION: 6,165 ft ELEVATION GAIN: 2,684 ft PARKING PERMIT: yes LOCATION: Angeles National Forest

-Strawberry Peak’s Mountaineer’s Route is considered a class 2-3 climb, meaning it’s a scramble that requires the use of your hands and route-finding with some exposed sections on a steep hillside (which I found were easily avoidable this time around).
-The trail is about 2 miles on a normal dirt hiking trail, then 1 mile on the mountaineer’s route.
+Strawberry Peak’s Mountaineers Route is considered a class 2-3 climb, meaning it’s a scramble that requires the use of your hands on boulders and route-finding skills with some exposed sections on a steep hillside (which I found were easily avoidable this time around).
+There are very few popular scrambling routes near Los Angeles and this is one of them.
+The Strawberry Peak hike is about 2 miles on a normal dirt hiking trail, then 1 mile on the mountaineer’s route.

 I’ve always wanted to come back and hike the Mountaineers Route to the peak both up and down and when I finally went back for it this month… it wasn’t bad at all!
 I look back and wonder why I was so scared the first time.